TriceratopsGang/Triceratops-Funny-Usernames/README.md

-# Funny-Usernames
+# Triceratops-Funny-Usernames
-A JSON file with a bunch of usernames I have found online in-game.
-Includes NSFW filter.
+**A collection of funny usernames I have collected in JSON format**
+- Includes NSFW boolean
+- All usernames are real usernames I have encountered online.